Writer | Speaker | Artist | Cycle-Breaker | Mindful Life Coach

-My story is one of coming home to myself after decades of exile and self-abandonment, repairing a ruptured relationship with my body, and giving myself permission to belong to the earth, unapologetically.
+My story is one of coming home to myself after decades of exile and self-abandonment, repairing a ruptured relationship with my body, and giving myself permission to belong wherever I am, and to be who I am unapologetically.
 Through that process, I have come to see somatic work, artistic expression, and nature-based practices as radical acts of reclamation.

 The Heart of My Work